c00lgat/OBSIDIAN/Basic Command Syntax.md

 ---
 ## Special Permissions with `setuid`, `setgid` and `sticky bit`

-`setuid` tells linux to run a pprogram with the effectivbe user id of the owner instead of the executor
+`setuid` tells Linux to run a program with the effective user id of the owner instead of the executor

-setgid tells linux to run a program with the effective group id of the owner instead of the executor
+setgid tells Linux to run a program with the effective group id of the owner instead of the executor

 sticky bit is a bit set on files/directories that allows only the owner or root to delete the files